seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 **ISABELLA**
 And is this all?
 Then, O you blessed ministers above,
-Keep me in patience, and with ripen’d time
+Keep me in patience, and with ripen'd time
 Unfold the evil which is here wrapt up
 In countenance!
 Heaven shield your grace from woe,
-As I, thus wrong’d, hence unbelieved go!
+As I, thus wrong'd, hence unbelieved go!

 **DUKE VINCENTIO**
-I know you’ld fain be gone.
+I know you'ld fain be gone.
 An officer!
 To prison with her!
 Shall we thus permit
 A blasting and a scandalous breath to fall
 On him so near us?
 This needs must be a practise.